 The PH government has also restructured the constituency development funds as part of its reform of parliamentary institutions.
-This measure is designed to ensure that all members of parliament have the financial resources they need to carry out their responsibilities and manage their respective service centres.
+This measure was designed to ensure that all members of parliament had the financial resources they needed to carry out their responsibilities and manage their respective service centres.
 During the BN regime, opposition MPs were never given development funds, and this was one of the few privileges enjoyed by government MPs.
 In areas where there were no BN MPs, they appointed parliamentary coordinators to act as liaison representatives between them and the government.
-According to Weiss (2019), the BN's refusal to provide development funds to opposition MPs is a BN strategy to increase patronage practises and discriminate against opposition MPs.
-In an interview, the President of Parti Amanah Negara, Mohamad Sabu (2021), acknowledged this:
+According to Weiss (2019), the BN's refusal to provide development funds to opposition MPs was a BN strategy to increase patronage practices and discriminate against opposition MPs.
+In an interview, the President of Parti Amanah Negara, Mohamad Sabu, acknowledged this:

 Previously, when I was a member of parliament in opposition, we received no development funding at all.
 We used our own money from our salaries.
 Due to limited funds, we were unable to do much since we had to use our own salary.
 However, once PH became the government, we followed through on our promise to provide opposition MPs with development funds in stages.
-This process is repeated until all MPs have received an equal development funds.
+This process is repeated until all MPs received equal development funds.

 The previous BN administration's policy was distinct from that of other countries, which also provided equal development funds to all members of parliament.
-Beginning in 1990, the Lok Sabha in India established a programme to provide an equal funds to all MPs, with each MP earning 5 million rupees.
+Beginning 1990, the Lok Sabha in India established a programme to provide equal funds to all MPs, with each MP earning 5 million rupees.
 In 2011, the amount was raised to 20 million rupees (Blair 2017).
-As a result, when it comes to development funds, democratic practises in India are seen as good when they do not discriminate against opposition parliamentarians.
+As a result, when it comes to development funds, democratic practices in India are seen as good when they do not discriminate against opposition parliamentarians.

-Hence, after the PH took over the government, opposition MPs were given a constituency development funds of RM100,000 for the first time (Abdullah 2018).
-Although the amount is considered low in comparison to government MPs who received a RM500,000 funds, it is an important milestone in the reform of parliamentary institutions because opposition MPs are also given funds in comparison to the BN era.
+Hence, after PH took over the government, opposition MPs were given constituency development funds of RM100,000 for the first time (Rahimah 2018).
+Although the amount was considered low in comparison to government MPs who received RM500,000 in funds, it was an important milestone in the reform of parliamentary institutions because opposition MPs were also given funds in comparison to the BN era.
 This action demonstrates that the role of opposition MPs is recognised when development funds are allocated to them.

-Members of Parliament applauded the move as well.
-In an interview with him, Minister of Rural Development Mahdzir Khalid (2021) stated that the provision of the development funds to opposition parliamentarians demonstrates that Malaysia's democracy is maturing.
+MPs applauded the move as well.
+In an interview, Mahdzir Khalid stated that the provision of development funds to opposition parliamentarians signifies that Malaysia's democracy is maturing.
 He continued, saying:

-If people say we must limit allocations to opposition MPs because they will use them to bring us down, I believe this is an outdated practise.
+If people say we must limit allocations to opposition MPs because they will use them to bring us down, I believe this is an outdated practice.
 This should not be the case in our mature democracy.
 It is not fair to punish them because they are opposition MPs.
 After all, they are elected by the people.
 So, I believe this is a wise decision.

-Mustapa Mohamed (2021), Minister in the Prime Minister's Department (Economy), agreed with the statement.
+Mustapa Mohamed, agreed with the statement.
 He stated: